maccydrums/team-api/README.md

 When that is done navigate to the folder and Paste this in your terminal: npm install

-This will install all the dependencies you will need for this project and give you the latest updates.
+This will install all the dependencies you need for this project and give you the latest updates.
 ```